6 Tips for Creating a Breast Milk Pumping Schedule

 3. Pump When Baby Would Normally Feed

-All babies are different, and they might have different eating habits as well.
+Since all babies are different, many of them have different eating habits and feeding schedules.
 The number of times they feed throughout the day will also change as they get older.
-All of these factors aside, it’s still important to pump when your baby would generally feed from your breast.
-Typically, this is about every 2 to 3 hours.
+In light of all these factors, it remains important to pump whenever your baby would breastfeed, which is typically about every two to three hours.

-It’s important to remember that breastfeeding is all about supply and demand.
-If you feed your baby or pump to collect milk, your body knows that it needs to replenish its own stockpile.
-Training your body to act this way, even when your baby isn’t around, is made simple with a pumping schedule.
-Just schedule breaks during your day to pump when you would normally feed your baby – this can increase your chances of being able to produce milk long-term.
+Remember that breastfeeding is all about supply and demand.
+Whether you breastfeed your baby directly or pump to collect your milk, your body recognizes when it needs to replenish its stores.
+Training your body to keep up your supply, even when your baby isn’t around, can be made simple with a consistent pumping schedule.
+Just make sure to include breaks during your day to pump whenever you would normally feed your baby.
+This will replenish your supply, as well as increasing your chances of being able to produce milk long term.

 4. Keep Pumping Sessions Between 8-15 Minutes

-If you’re having trouble with supply, power pumping can be helpful.
-This is when your pumping sessions last between 15-20 minutes, then resting for 10 minutes.
-Then you pump for 10 minutes, rest for another 10 minutes, then pump for an additional 10 minutes.
-Cluster feeding is designed to recoup the supply-and-demand system in your body and remind it to continue creating milk.
+If you’re having trouble with maintaining your supply, power pumping may help.
+This is when you schedule a pumping session for 15–20 minutes, then rest for 10 minutes, pump for 10 more minutes, rest for another 10 minutes, then pump for a final 10 minutes.
+This power pumping schedule is designed to mimic cluster feeding, which helps restart the supply-and-demand system in your body and remind it to continue producing milk.

 5. Get a Handheld Pump for On-The-Go Sessions

-While double electric pumps are ideal for scheduled breast pumping, you may still invest in a manual pump.
-This can be useful for vacations or other disruptions in your normal everyday schedule – a handheld pump can be your saving grace if you’re trying to keep your breast milk supply up, or you need relief during a long travel experience.
+While double electric pumps are ideal for scheduled pumping, you may still want to invest in a manual pump as well.
+These smaller pumps can be useful for vacations or other disruptions in your everyday schedule when it’s not feasible to bring a larger pump along.
+In these instances, using a handheld pump can be the perfect way to keep your breast milk supply up, or to find some relief during a long travel experience.

 6. Consider this Sample Pumping Schedule

-Still not sure about how often to pump breastmilk?
-Looking for more insight on the best time of day to pump breastmilk?
-Consider this sample pumping schedule by NEB Medical, or use it as guidance to create a schedule that fits your lifestyle:
+Still not sure about how often to pump breast milk?
+Looking for more insight on the best time of day to pump breast milk?
+Consider this sample pumping schedule by NEB Medical, or use it as a guide to create a more customized schedule that fits your lifestyle:

-Remember: This can be adjusted from one baby/mom to another.
-Keep your own everyday schedule in mind when forming your breast milk pumping schedule.
+Remember that this schedule can easily be adjusted from one baby or mom to another.
+Keep your own daily schedule in mind when putting together your breast milk pumping schedule, and tailor it to fit your individual needs.

 Turn Your Stockpile into Breast Milk Jewelry

-Getting into the flow of a breast milk pumping schedule can work wonders for you, so much that you may find yourself sitting on a major freezer stockpile!
-If you notice that you have ample milk to keep your baby nourished and satisfied, consider using some of your supply for breast milk jewelry.
+Getting into the flow of a breast milk pumping schedule can work wonders for your supply—so much so that you may even find yourself building up a major freezer stockpile!
+If you end up having more than enough milk to keep your baby nourished and satisfied, consider transforming a bit of it into a beautiful piece of breastmilk jewelry.

-It can also be the perfect celebration of your breastfeeding journey.
-Breastfeeding can be one of the most monumental accomplishments of a mother’s life, and having an emblem that recognizes the hard work and dedication can help you cherish the feeling for years to come.
+Breastmilk jewelry can also serve to commemorate your individual breastfeeding journey.
+Because breastfeeding can be one of the most monumental accomplishments of a mother’s life, wearing a symbol that recognizes your hard work and dedication can help you cherish that memory for years to come.

 Ready to learn more?
 Explore one-of-a-kind breast milk jewelry at KeepsakeMom.
-View our rings, necklaces, earrings, and more to find the perfect breast milk keepsake.
+View our rings, necklaces, earrings, bracelets, charms and more to find the perfect breast milk keepsake.